Wickford railway station: History

 The signal box that was formerly located at the end of platforms 3 and 4, before the bridge crossing Wickford High Street, was demolished in the early 1990s following the introduction of new signalling controlled from Liverpool Street.
-The upper floor of the original Great Eastern Railway station buildings on platforms 1 and 2 were destroyed by fire in the late 1990s, however, the ground floor (including the ticket office, waiting room and staff accommodation) was saved and remained in use until 2021.
+The upper floor of the original Great Eastern Railway station buildings on platforms 1 and 2 were destroyed by fire in the late 1990s; however, the ground floor (including the ticket office, waiting room and staff accommodation) was saved and remained in use until 2021.

-In 2020, Greater Anglia submitted plans to demolish the station building so platform 1 can be extended for the new longer trains.
+In 2020, Greater Anglia submitted plans to demolish the station building so that platform 1 could be extended for the new longer trains.
 It was demolished in 2021.
 The extended platform was opened on 26 June 2021.
+In September 2025, work started on the construction of a replacement station building, with an estimated completion by autumn 2026.
+The new building will include a ticket office, toilets, waiting room and platform awnings.